dylanlu98/Dijkstra-s-algorithm-Implementation/README.md

 # Dijkstra Implementation
 ## Summary
-I implemented an important path-planning algorithms: Dijkstra's algorithm in this project.
+I implemented an important path-planning algorithm: Dijkstra's algorithm in this project.

 1. Step 1
     * Read in a graph representation from a file.